StingraySoftware/HENDRICS/README.md

 Saving to cpds_002_3-30_0_rebin1.2_xsp.qdp
 $ flx2xsp cpds_002_3-30_0_rebin1.2_xsp.qdp cospectrum.pha cospectrum.rsp
 ```
+When reading the CPDS, it is automatically converted to cospectrum.
 Then, use `cospectrum.pha` as a spectrum file in XSpec and cospectrum.rsp as its response.
 Enjoy!